Introduction

 The Results

-The rebranding established Apex with a cohesive unified financial brand system aligning all subsidiaries under one visual identity.
-The new brand projects a professional, modern image whilst maintaining connection to the group’s established heritage in financial services.
+The rebranding gave Apex a single, cohesive financial brand system that aligns all subsidiaries under one visual identity.
+The new brand projects a professional, modern image whilst keeping its connection to the group’s established heritage in financial services.

 Project Gallery